parrt/cs601/projects/webmail.md

 Webmail Project
 ====

-*Final release due December 3, 2014.*
+*Final release due at the start of the final day of class*

 In this project you will build a website that acts as a web-based email client server like gmail or hotmail.
-There will be three releases, v0.1-v0.3, with the last one due December 3rd, the last day of class.

 To give you an idea what a successful project looks like, here are the videos Jean Bovet made of his project from years ago: [main presentation](movies/webmail/presentation.mov), [filter](movies/webmail/filter.mov), [move_delete](movies/webmail/html_move_delete.mov), [search](movies/webmail/search.mov), [smartfolders](movies/webmail/smartfolders.mov), [spellchecker](movies/webmail/spellchecker.mov).